 This topic explains how to integrate TestRail with Trac.
-There are currently three ways to integrate TestRail with Tra, namely:
+There are currently four ways to integrate TestRail with Tra, namely:

 - Using defect URLs to link test results to Trac